Leeds United turned back the clock this weekend

 Fast forward 10 years to the present day.
 Leeds and Ipswich have spent much of the last decade in the lower leagues, unable to replicate the success of 2000-2001.
 Now both teams must go through Arsenal to have any chance of cup glory this season.

 Back in 2001, both clubs were riding high.
 Ipswich had only been promoted the previous season and were widely picked to go down again.
-But they stayed in the top six for much of the season, finally finishing fifth and earning George Burley the Manager of the Year award.
+But they stayed in the top six for much of the campaign, finishing fifth and earning George Burley the Manager of the Year award.
 They also picked up a place in the UEFA Cup, the trophy they had won 20 years earlier.

 George Burley: Manager of the Year 2001